simonpcouch/anyflights/CONTRIBUTING.md

 arguments more thoroughly, and getting generated data packages to pass `R CMD CHECK` in a variety of edge cases.

-When creating a pull request, please PR to the `develop` branch.

 Maximal goofiness in commit messages and description of issues/PRs, including but not limited to emojis, excessive punctuation (!!!), or ridiculous capitalization is encouraged but not required.